raisenational/serverless-dynamodb/README.md

 - Well documented:
   - We care deeply about solid documentation, and ideally writing code that makes things so easy to use they don't need documentation.
 We intentionally changed the name to distinguish this package easily, and updated the documentation here to explain the relationship between this and `dynamodb-localhost`.
 - Community:
-  - We're committed to supporting the community around `aws-dynamodb-local` and `serverless-offline-dynamodb`.
+  - We're committed to supporting the community around `aws-dynamodb-local` and `serverless-dynamodb`.
 We're a charity that works in the open, with all our software projects being open-source.
 Our team members have experience supporting communities on several open-source projects, as well as being open-source maintainers of popular projects that accept community contributions.

 If you have feedback on our fork, positive or constructive, we'd love to hear it.
-Either [open a GitHub issue](https://github.com/raisenational/serverless-offline-dynamodb/issues/new) or contact us using the details on [our profile](https://github.com/raisenational).
+Either [open a GitHub issue](https://github.com/raisenational/serverless-dynamodb/issues/new) or contact us using the details on [our profile](https://github.com/raisenational).

 ## Contributing